Saturday Cloudy. Medium (60%) chance of showers in the west, slight (30%) chance elsewhere. Light winds.

-Wednesday Partly cloudy.
-Slight (20%) chance of a light shower in the north early this evening.
-Near zero chance of rain elsewhere.
-Winds N/NW 15 to 20 km/h tending N/NE in the late evening.
+Sunday Partly cloudy.
+Slight (20%) chance of a shower in the north, near zero chance elsewhere.
+Light winds becoming N/NE 15 to 25 km/h in the late evening.
+Low-Moderate.

 Central Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 Cyclone Debbie strengthens to cat 2 on way to probable cat 4 as it continues towards Queensland coast

 A cyclone off northern Queensland has intensified to a category two and could reach category four by the time it crosses the coast somewhere between Cardwell and Bowen, near Townsville, the Bureau of Meteorology (BOM) has warned.

 The Bureau of Meteorology has off the coast of Queensland.